DataTalksClub/datatalksclub.github.io/slack.md

 If you haven't received an invite, or the invite link doesn't work, write to alexey@datatalks.club, and we'll add you to Slack manually.

+When participating in discussions, follow [our community guidelines](/slack/guidelines.html).

 ## Channels